SC Rewind: Picture Parade

 O.S.S.
 Trivia Question

-Can you name the first European-born driver to win an Ontario Sires Stakes race?
-A two-part clue - European "born" is important and secondly, he may have been mentioned elsewhere in today's Rewind.
-Can you name this gentleman who had a season leader in 1974?
+Can you name the first two European-born drivers to win an Ontario Sires Stakes race?
+A two-part clue - European "born" is important and secondly, one may have been mentioned elsewhere in today's Rewind.
+Can you name these two gentlemen?
+One of them had a season leader in 1974.

 (The correct answers will be posted here by Robert as a comment in a few days.)